Personal Website of Levi Neuwirth

 Which Linux Distro / WM / DE do I use?

 Trick question.
 I use two distributions as my main operating system.
 On my desktop, I run Gentoo with Sway.
-On my laptop, I run Arch Linux with i3.
-I've been meaning to switch from i3 to Sway on my laptop for months now, primarily due to the security benefits that Wayland provides over X11, but I regrettably haven't found the time.
+On my laptop, I run Arch Linux with a heavily modified Hyprland setup.
+My modifications essentially remove dynamic tiling from Hyprland, as I can't stand it, and make the tiling function identically to i3/Sway.
+I additionally use a UI that I have written in Quickshell, shell script, and Python.
+For about 14 months, I used i3.
+I switched primarily due to the security benefits that Wayland provides over X11; I have no hard feelings towards i3, and, in fact, still feel a strong love for it.
 I also interact with Debian and Red Hat Linux fairly frequently, as they are used by systems that I ssh into at Brown's Sunlab and High-Performance Computing Cluster respectively.

 I don't have a strict preference between Gentoo and Arch, but I do believe that for me they are the two distributions which work best.
-I do find that Gentoo is maintained far better than Arch is, but this is not to say that Arch maintainers are doing a poor job!
+I do find that Gentoo is maintained far better than Arch is.
+I am active on both the mailing lists of Arch and Gentoo.

 Rolling Release?
 Bleeding Edge?
 Stability?